 Obituary, Winnipeg Free Press, 28 March 1962, page 32.

-We thank Nancy Findlater Cutway and James Findlater for providing information used here.
+We thank Nancy Findlater Cutway, James Findlater, and Oliver Berneutz for providing information used here.

 This page was prepared by Gordon Goldsborough.